afsc-assessments/sa4all/README.md

-# sa4ss
+# sa4all (from sa4ss...)
-> A library to generate a stock assessment document in pdf form that incorporates [Stock Synthesis][ss] output.
+> A library to generate a stock assessment document in pdf form that incorporates [Stock Synthesis][ss] and potentially other output.

 * [Rationale](#rationale)
 * [User community](#user-community)